-Create and edit SVG graphics with live preview, shape tools, optimization, and PNG/JPEG export - all running privately in your browser.
+Create and edit SVG graphics with live preview, shape tools, and PNG/JPEG export - all running privately in your browser.

 Click a shape to insert it into the editor.
 Customize fill, stroke, and dimensions below.